DaymondLing/ROCKS.jl/README.md

 # ROCKS.jl

-A set of functions for ROC, KS, Concordance, lift curves of Binary Classifier.
+`ROCKS` is a set of functions for ROC, Concordance, KS, lift curves and tables of a Binary Classifier.
-Designed for adequate performance on large datasets, lets industry practitioners get to the performance metrics quickly.
+They are designed to let industry practitioners easily understand the performance characteristics of a binary classifier with adequate speed on large datasets.

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://DaymondLing.github.io/ROCKS.jl/stable)
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://DaymondLing.github.io/ROCKS.jl/dev)